 Al will use his skills as a real estate and architectural photographer to make your home or cabin look its best.
 The difference isn’t just artsy or technical, and it’s a difference that really matters.
 Check out my listings; you’ll see even more examples of the professional photography that will help your property stand out from the crowd.

-And starting in 2017… We’re now providing stunning aerial photos and video.
-Last winter Al passed his Part 107 test, and he’s now an FAA-certified Remote Pilot who can legally fly small Unmanned Aerial Systems (UASs) for commercial purposes.
+We’re also providing stunning aerial photos and video.
+In 2017, Al passed his Part 107 test, and he’s now an FAA-certified Remote Pilot who can legally fly small Unmanned Aerial Systems (UASs) for commercial purposes.

 Although aerial photos and video still have novelty value, it’s no longer enough to send up a drone and press a button.
-This isn’t a job for your neighbor’s teenager who loves drones, phones, and video games.
-It’s a job for a skilled real estate photographer who occasionally uses a camera that happens to be mounted on a flying tripod.
+This is a job for a skilled real estate photographer who uses a camera that happens to be mounted on a flying tripod.
 Just as with terrestrial photography, there’s more to this than just buying a camera and clicking a button.
 That’s why we’re willing to fly the extra mile for our clients.

 Thinking of selling?
 Want more potential buyers to see your home or cabin?
 Want to make sure it looks its absolute best when they do?
 Give me a call at 218-590-6634.
 Or, you can reach me at firstname.lastname@example.org.